- School of Music Mission

 IMPORTANT: Students planning to graduate must fill out the required application form before the second Friday of the semester in which you plan to complete degree requirements.
 Ultimately, it is the student’s personal responsibility to ensure that all requirements for graduation have been fulfilled and that all important deadlines have been met.
 You can find graduation information from College of Liberal Arts here and University wide information here.

 New students must complete a School of Music scholarship audition application form and audition either in person or by recording.
-Continuing students may apply each Spring for awards made the following Fall.
-These awards, funded through university tuition waivers, endowments, concert revenue and Friends of the School of Music, are available to any music major in good standing.
-Faculty members of the student’s primary instrument and/or major area recommend the amounts of these awards.
-Applications and forms for faculty recommendations are made available in the main office between October and the January deadline as posted each year.
+Continuing students may apply each Spring semester for awards made the following Fall semester.
+These awards, funded through university tuition waivers, endowments, concert revenue and Friends of the School of Music, are available to any music major, minor, or non-major participating in ensembles in good standing.
+Preference is given to majors.
+Students must complete the online application for SIU Scholarships (http://siu.academicworks.com).

 Seniors interested in pursuing a Masters degree at SIU should see the Graduate Coordinator, Dr. Christopher Morehouse (email@example.com) in Altgeld Hall 104, regarding programs of study, graduate assistantships, and fellowships.
 Undergraduate students within 12 semester hours of completing requirements for the bachelor's degree may apply to register women for graduate courses for graduate credit.
 Check the graduate catalog for additional information.
 All graduate assistants asking to be renewed for a second year are required to apply for Work/Study Program eligibility.